Elio de Angelis: Early life

 De Angelis was born in Rome.
 His father Giulio was a wealthy real estate developer and an inshore and offshore powerboat racer who won many world championships in the 1960s and 1970s.

 After a brief spell with karts, de Angelis went on to win the Italian Formula Three Championship in 1977.
-In 1978 he raced in Formula Two for Minardi and then for the ICI British F2 Team, he also competed in one round of the British Formula One championship and won the prestigious Monaco F3 race.
+In 1978, he raced in Formula Two for Minardi and then for the ICI British F2 Team, he also competed in one round of the British Formula One championship and won the prestigious Monaco F3 race.

 Formula One

-At the end of the 1977 season, de Angelis was on Enzo Ferrari's short list to replace Niki Lauda.
-De Angelis successfully tested the Ferrari at the Fiorano circuit but eventually Ferrari decided to hire Gilles Villeneuve.
+At the end of the 1977 season, 19 year old de Angelis was on Enzo Ferrari's short list to replace Niki Lauda.
+De Angelis successfully tested the Ferrari at Fiorano Circuit but eventually Ferrari decided to hire Gilles Villeneuve.
 De Angelis's debut Formula One season was in with Shadow.
 He finished seventh in his maiden Grand Prix in Argentina and 15th in the championship with three points.